jsdelivr/jsdelivr/README.md

 We offer a stable CDN that can be used in production even on popular websites with huge amounts of traffic.
 There are no bandwidth limits or premium features and its completely free to use by anybody.

-All kinds of files are allowed, including JavaScript libraries, jQuery plugins, CSS frameworks, fonts and more.

-You can use this repo to make your own changes and improve the contents of jsDelivr's CDN.
-Feel free to open issues and pull requests if you think something should be changed.

-All changes made to this repo are synced to the CDN.
-It can take a few minutes for the changes to appear on the website.

 [jsDelivr – The advanced open source public CDN][11]

 [How jsDelivr works (outdated)][4]

-[Compare public CDNs][5]

 [jsDelivr community chat][12]